mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * verify contents
 * press "Submit new issue"

+## Save

+* I configure both ctrl-s and cmd-s to save the currrent file.

 ## Search

 * to open, click magnifying glass icon in left nav